 Jeff Toorongian, William G. Jackson Center for Teaching and Learning

-Susan Sullivan, Institutional Equity and Inclusion
+Susan Sullivan, Institutional Equity

 Joel Vertin, University Marketing and Communications